lindsaygelle/slice/README.md

 ```

 ### PrependLength
+Adds multiple elements to the head of the slice and returns the length of the modified slice.
 ```Go
 s := &slice.Slice[int]{2, 3}
 length := s.PrependLength(1, 0) // length will be 4, and s will be [1, 0, 2, 3]
 ```

 ### Reduce
+Creates a new slice containing elements from the receiver slice that satisfy a provided predicate function.
 ```Go
 s := &slice.Slice[int]{1, 2, 3, 4, 5}
 result := s.Reduce(func(i int, value int) bool {